 If you’re facing a DWI administrative suspension, the penalties depend on your prior offenses in Plattsburg, MO or elsewhere in Missouri:

-- First DWI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Plattsburg, MO area after 30 days.
+- First DWI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Plattsburg, MO after 30 days.

 - Second DWI Offense: Leads to a 1-year revocation period in Plattsburg, MO, or a 5-year license denial if the prior offense was within the past 5 years.

-How to Get a Limited Driving Privilege (Hardship License) in Plattsburg, MO
+How to Get a Hardship License (Limited Driving Privilege) in Plattsburg, MO

 If your driving privilege is suspended, revoked, or denied, you may be eligible for a Limited Driving Privilege (LDP) in Plattsburg, MO.
 You will most likely need to have an SR-22 insurance form on file and an Ignition Interlock Device (IID) installed on your vehicle.
 If granted after 30 days following your 15-day administrative hearing period, the LDP allows you to drive in specific situations, such as: